piplin-es/llm-parser-filter/README.md

 # Create a parser function
 parse_email = get_parser(
-    prompt="Extract the following information from the email: sender, date, subject, and main topic", model="gpt-4o",  # or "claude-3-opus-20240229"
+    prompt="Extract the following information from the email: sender, date, subject, and main topic" )
-    provider="openai"  # or "anthropic"
-)

 # Use the parser